HWAI-collab/HWAI/ReadMe/play_leaf_green.md

 ## Abstract

 The Pokemon AI Agent represents an advanced autonomous game-playing system that combines high-performance Rust for emulator interaction and memory management with Python's rich AI ecosystem for decision-making.
-Building upon the foundational work from the Fire Red Agent project, this system demonstrates sophisticated memory-driven intelligence where game state is persistently tracked in a database, creating a contextual "diary" of the AI's experiences.
+This system demonstrates sophisticated memory-driven intelligence where game state is persistently tracked in a database, creating a contextual "diary" of the AI's experiences.
 The agent employs DeepSeek's advanced language models for strategic decision-making while maintaining the 250 most recent memories to inform future actions.

 The architecture features a dual-language approach: Rust handles low-level memory reading, emulator control, and real-time input injection through RetroArch, while Python orchestrates the AI decision pipeline, database management, and LLM integration.
 This hybrid design achieves sub-100ms response times for game actions while maintaining sophisticated contextual understanding through screenshot-based OCR, pathfinding algorithms, and adaptive learning from action success/failure patterns.
 The system advances the field of AI game agents by demonstrating that modern LLMs can effectively play complex RPGs when provided with structured memory and context management.